 The Buck Godot: Zap Gun for Hire graphic novel PSmIth has fun with this one.
 A man shows up at the bar with a gun, ready to shoot the bartender.
 He is defeated, and thrown into the "sleep room".
 Then it happens again.
 And again.
 After thirteen times, the robot that's been taking the man to the sleep room complains that he can't do it again because the room is full.
 Further investigation shows that thirteen identical clones with a Hive Mind have all tried to kill the bartender.

-In the Tintin comics, Captain Haddock can never escape opera singer Bianca Castafiore.
+In the The Adventures of Tintin comics, Captain Haddock can never escape opera singer Bianca Castafiore.
 If she doesn't show up in person to plague his life, a Tibetan porter or a Middle Eastern trader will be listening to her singing the Jewel Song on the radio at ear-splitting volume.
 Cue cursing from Haddock.

 In Up, after Carl tries to get rid of Dug and Kevin, they each show up exactly where he and Russel were running to.
 Of course, they are an old man and a kid with a house tied to their backs versus a hyperactive dog and a very fast bird.

 Toy Story 2: "You have saved our lives.
 We are eternally grateful!"
 "WILL YOU JUST LEAVE ME ALONE!"

 Young Buddy does this for a little while to Mr. Incredible at the start of The Incredibles.
 A desperate attempt to be named sidekick and an interesting likeness to this trope.
 He also sort of does it in appearing to him later as the older, improved supervillian.

 In Redemption, a Perestroika-era Georgian film, the body of the local Party official keeps getting dug up and left exposed no matter how often people put it back in its grave.